 St. Louis Weather in December

 However, precipitation is expected on at least 10 to 15 days of the month and temperatures start to drastically fall around the end of December.
-Also, with just over nine hours of daylight throughout the month, you may find yourself pressed for time to enjoy attractions and activities in the daytime; fortunately, though, the sun is up early (around 7 a.m.), so if you get an early start, you should still be able to enjoy your day in the city.
+Also, with just over nine hours of daily daylight throughout the month, you may find yourself pressed for time to enjoy attractions and activities in the daytime; fortunately, though, the sun is up around 7 a.m., so if you get an early start, you should still be able to enjoy your day in the city.

 What to Pack

-Since temperatures can be volatile depending on the year (ranging from zero to 72 degrees Fahrenheit and getting as little or as much as zero to 10 inches of precipitation), you'll need to bring a variety of clothing that can be layered for more or less warmth and dryness.
+While St. Louis is generally spared from the harsh Decembers of the more northern parts of the Midwest, the weather can still be bitterly cold.
+You'll need a variety of clothing that can be layered for more or less warmth and dryness.
 A raincoat, umbrella, and waterproof shoes (preferably fit for snow) are essential for the rain and snow, and you'll also want to bring a variety of long-sleeved shirts, sweaters, outerwear, pants, and potentially even thermal undergarments to stave off the cold.

 December Events in St. Louis

 You'll find plenty of opportunities to enjoy both festive holiday events and non-holiday celebrations throughout the month of December in St. Louis.
 Along with a series of concerts, special events for children, light displays, and tree lighting ceremonies, you can also climb aboard "The Polar Express," which departs from St. Louis Union Station for a 45-minute adventure to the North Pole filled with magic, songs, and cheer.